Selective auditory attention

-Selective auditory attention or selective hearing is a type of selective attention and involves the auditory system.
-Selective hearing is characterized as the action in which people focus their attention intentionally on a specific source of a sound or spoken words.
+Selective auditory attention, or selective hearing, is a process of the auditory system where an individual selects or focuses on certain stimuli for auditory information processing while other stimuli are disregarded.
+This selection is very important as the processing and memory capabilities for humans have a limited capacity.
 When people use selective hearing, noise from the surrounding environment is heard by the auditory system but only certain parts of the auditory information are chosen to be processed by the brain.

 Most often, auditory attention is directed at things people are most interested in hearing.
-Selective hearing is not a physiological disorder but rather it is the capability of humans to block out sounds and noise.
+Selective hearing is not a physiological disorder but rather it is the capability of most humans to block out sounds and noise.
 It is the notion of ignoring certain things in the surrounding environment.

-The dividing line between preference and utility is not clear cut.

-Selective auditory attention differs from selective perception, in that the filtering in the latter case is mediated by cognitive dissonance.

-Background
+Bottleneck effect

-In an article by Krans, Isbell, Giuliano, and Neville (2013), selective auditory attention is defined as the ability to acknowledge some stimuli while ignoring other stimuli that is occurring at the same time.
-An example of this is a student focusing on a teacher giving a lesson and ignoring the sounds of classmates in a rowdy classroom (p.
-53).
-This is an example of bottlenecking which means that information cannot be processed simultaneously so only some sensory information gets through the "bottleneck" and is processed.
-A brain simply cannot process all sensory information that is occurring in an environment so only the most relevant and important information is thoroughly processed by the brain.
-There have been some models that theorize the pathway of selective auditory attention, notably the early selection model, late selection model, and attenuation model.
+In an article by Krans, Isbell, Giuliano, and Neville (2013), selective auditory attention can be seen through the process of the bottleneck effect, a process of the brain that inhibits processing of multiple stimuli.
+For example, a student is focused on a teacher giving a lesson and ignoring the sounds of classmates in a rowdy classroom.
+As a result, the information given from the teacher is stored and encoded in the student's long-term memory and the stimuli from the rowdy classroom is completely ignored as if it were not present in the first place.
+A brain simply cannot, for a sustained period, collect all sensory information that is occurring in a chaotic real-world environment, so only the most relevant and important information is thoroughly processed by the brain.